US Taxes on Foreign Property: Buying & Selling Real Estate Abroad

 When transferring money to your foreign bank account, be aware of the foreign exchange rates and fees associated with the transfer.
 When making the initial down payment on your foreign property, you could be transferring significant sums of money.
 Good research and enlisting the help of a professional broker could save you thousands of dollars by ensuring that you use the most beneficial foreign exchange rate possible.

+Your country of residence will have its own tax requirements for buying or selling property.
 Costs charged by government agencies, real estate agents, or legal advisors may be significantly more than in a US real estate transaction.
 These expenses vary from country to country.
-Researching and planning can help you save big on your US expat taxes.

-To calculate the gain, each transaction will need to be converted to USD on the transaction date rather than the sale date.
+To calculate the gain, both the purchase and sale must be converted to USD on the transaction date.
 All income must be reported in US dollars on US expat taxes.
 Report your gain or loss on Schedule D of your income tax return.

 The other important transaction likely to result from the sale of a foreign residence is the gain or loss resulting from the foreign exchange rate conversion when the mortgage is paid off.
 The currency exchange gain or loss resulting from the payoff of the mortgage is considered personal.
 Thus, any resulting loss is not deductible.

 However, any resulting gain is taxable at ordinary income rates.
-If you have held the property for at least a year, you will qualify for the lower long-term capital gain tax rates.
+If you have held the property for more than a year, you will qualify for the lower long-term capital gain tax rates.
 Unfortunately, you cannot use the loss on the sale of the home to offset any currency exchange rate gain and vice versa.